Tuesday, March 3, 2026

 Scarce existing outside.

-As for the self that shines like gold
+As for the self that shines with gold

 It’s you that lift the veil